-Last weekend, we headed to the Angus Glens for a break at the dug friendly Glen Clova Hotel.
+Last weekend we headed to the Angus Glens for a break at the pet-friendly Glen Clova Hotel.
 It’s set in a beautiful, tranquil location in Glen Clova and is an excellent escape from city life.
 Our aim was to explore more of the region, do a bit of hiking and enjoy some good food and wine.
 We managed all three.

 Here are our Angus Glens highlights:

 Conveniently, this walk began at our hotel.
 The hike climbs to an elevation of 410 meters to reach Loch Brandy, which sits on the floor of a mountain corrie.

 I had some reservations about the hike as we had The Teen in tow.
 Memories of our disastrous 2015 Conic Hill Expedition were still fresh in my mind.
 It became rapidly apparent on that day-trip to Loch Lomond, that despite being built like a jockey’s whip The Teen wasn’t going to reach the summit of Conic Hill.
 A modest 361 meter pimple with spectacular views of Loch Lomond.
-We had to leave her resting on a big rock half way up, worn out and jelly legged from her efforts.
+We had to leave her sitting on a rock half way up, jelly legged from her efforts.
 We headed to the summit with The Wee White Dug to admire the views along with a steady stream of pensioners, toddlers and out of shape adults.

-My concerns turned out to be unfounded, as despite her obvious loathing of every step she took uphill, she made it to Loch Brandy and seemed rightly proud to have done so.
-I’m glad we’d weathered a teenage tantrum earlier that morning and managed to persuade her to change out of her original choice of hiking attire – a floaty, short playsuit, thick black tights and a leather biker jacket!
+My concerns turned out to be unfounded, as despite her obvious loathing of every uphill step she took, she made it to Loch Brandy and seemed rightly chuffed with herself.
+I’m glad we’d weathered a teenage tantrum earlier that morning and managed to persuade her to change out of her original choice of hiking attire – a floaty, short playsuit, thick black tights and a leather biker jacket.